 It is when the bond and the confidence between you and your newborn is established.

 Missing this window can make breastfeeding a little bumpier (I know because I didn’t have the ideal “Golden Hour”).

-In general, immediate (within the “Golden Hour”) skin-to-skin and breastfeeding are incredibly beneficial to both the baby’s and the mother’s health (4)!
+In addition to being important to the establishment of breastfeeding, immediate (within the “Golden Hour”) skin-to-skin, as with breastfeeding, is also incredibly beneficial to both the baby’s and the mother’s health (4)!